markkhusid/markkhusid-MKDWWW_CPP_Jupyter_Book/_build/html/_sources/intro.md

 ## Resources and Textbooks Used

-In this section we will be programming in Fortran using examples and techniques found in these books and resources: <br>
+In this section we will be programming in C++ using examples and techniques found in these books and resources: <br>

 ### "Object-Oriented Programming Using C++" by Ira Pohl
 This book may be purchased here: <br>